What is Shoulder Pain? Shoulder pain involves discomfort in the shoulder joint or surrounding area.…

 How Our Military Neck Treatment Works

 Our military neck treatment is a non-surgical, non-invasive, and natural way to help patients with military neck.
 Our treatment for military neck begins with a thorough physical examination of the neck and upper back.
-If we detect an upper cervical misalignment, our expert chiropractors, Dr. Hoefer or Dr. Marsh will use digital X-rays and cone-beam computed tomography scans to determine the exact angle and location of the misaligned vertebra.
+If we detect an upper cervical misalignment, our expert chiropractor, Dr. Hoefer will use digital X-rays and cone-beam computed tomography scans to determine the exact angle and location of the misaligned vertebra.

-Once the misalignment is located, Dr. Hoefer or Dr. Marsh will employ gentle chiropractic adjustment techniques to realign the affected vertebra and restore the natural curve of the upper cervical spine.
+Once the misalignment is located, Dr. Hoefer will employ gentle chiropractic adjustment techniques to realign the affected vertebra and restore the natural curve of the upper cervical spine.

-If you’re looking for a natural and safe treatment for military neck, Dr. Hoefer and Dr. Marsh service patients in Orange County, including Anaheim, Costa Mesa, Huntington Beach, Irvine, Laguna Niguel, Mission Viejo, Rancho Santa Margarita, Dana Point, San Clemente, Newport Beach, and Santa Ana.
+If you’re looking for a natural and safe treatment for military neck, Dr. Hoefer services patients in Orange County, including Anaheim, Costa Mesa, Huntington Beach, Irvine, Laguna Niguel, Mission Viejo, Rancho Santa Margarita, Dana Point, San Clemente, Newport Beach, and Santa Ana.